- 15 Days -

 Visit the Hobbiton movie set where scenes from The Lord of the Rings and The Hobbit were filmed.
 In a fascinating two-hour guided tour you will be taken through the twelve acre site recounting fascinating details of how the movie set was created.
 The Hobbit Holes, Green Dragon™ Inn, Mill and other structures created for these

-The strange geological formations, the forest and the lakes of Waimangu always create a sense of wonder for visitors.
+The strange geological formations, the forests and the lakes of Waimangu Valley always creates a sense of wonder for visitors.
 This is a place of constant geothermal activity and tremendous heat, creating steam, geysers and streams bubbling away at 125 degrees!
-We recommend a cruise on the incredible cobalt blue lake, where stories will be told of the violent eruptions of 1886 that formed Waimangu and the natural beauty that it created.
-Read more about Waimangu on our blog - North Island Highlights - Waimangu Volcanic Valley
+We recommend a cruise on the incredible cobalt blue Lake Rotomahana, where stories will be told of the violent eruptions of 1886 that formed the Waimangu Valley and the natural beauty that it created.
+You can also read about our visit to Waimangu Valley in our blog - North Island Highlights - Waimangu Volcanic Valley.

 In 1931 Napier was almost completely destroyed by a devastating earthquake.
 An interesting outcome of interest to visitors from the USA is that after the earthquake, a delegation visited Santa Barbara in California which had been rebuilt after their terrible earthquake of 1925.
 As a result of this visit the city fathers decided that Napier would be rebuilt in the Spanish Mission style of Santa Barbara, but although examples of this style are still to be found, it was the Art Deco style of the 30's that eventually prevailed.